AltamashRaza3/Random-Password-Generator/README.md

 # 🔐 Password Generator Web App

 A sleek and interactive Password Generator built with **HTML**, **CSS**, and **JavaScript**.
 This tool allows users to generate strong and customizable passwords by selecting desired criteria such as character length, uppercase letters, lowercase letters, numbers, and symbols.

+.
+Random Password Genertor App is live https://altamashraza3.github.io/Random-Password-Generator/

 ## 🚀 Features